What Is Diabetic Macular Edema?

 Surgical removal of the vitreous is necessary when blood in the vitreous does not resolve, when the retina detaches, when proliferative diabetic eye disease can’t be controlled with laser treatment, and when there is severe scarring of the retina.

 schedule a consultation

-If you would like more information on treatment for diabetic eye problems, contact one of our North Suburban Chicago offices today!
+If you would like more information on treatment for diabetic eye problems, contact our Skokie office today!
 Call 847-677-2794 to schedule a consultation with top ophthalmologist Dr. Stuart Sondheimer.